Hi, readers! I’m Mike Monfredi – CEO of our family’s small business, founder of MikedUp Blog, and I dabble as a forensic scientist (for my day job).

 At the end of each month our accountant sends me a month-end summary that includes our P&L (Profit and Loss Statement), income report, and expenses by category (among many other things) – and one of the metrics I love checking through at the end of each month is a comparison of our expenses against industry-standard percentages.

-When it comes to overhead, supplies, fees, and marketing, I will pinch every last penny and squeeze each and every supplier.
+When it comes to overhead, supplies, fees, and marketing, I will pinch every last penny and squeeze every supplier.
 I’ll pit equipment salespeople against each other to compete for our business, I painstakingly negotiated our current lease, and I’m not afraid to tell our marketing company when they’re not getting the job done.

-I’m not a jack-wagon when I do these things, I’m a matter-of-fact professional that literally has it in his job description as CEO to maximize profits…
+I’m not a jack-wagon when I do these things, I’m a matter-of-fact professional that has it in his job description as CEO to maximize profits…

-But when it comes to employee expenses, if our percentage doesn’t exceed the industry standard then I’m wondering how we went wrong
+But when it comes to employee expenses, if our percentage doesn’t exceed the industry standard, then I’m wondering how we went wrong

 I recently published a post on my site (From Broke to Ballin’ – How to Up Your Business’ Profit the Right Way) that detailed how we went from near-bankruptcy to a passing grade in our first year of business ownership.
 We grew 18.5% and earned 150 reviews as a dental office amidst many hurdles and crazy circumstances.
 It was a wild ride…

-And as I sat down to write out our plan’s steps – how we grew so efficiently – the first 2 steps were entirely focused on our staff.
+And as I sat down to write out our plan’s steps – how we grew so efficiently – the first two steps were entirely focused on our staff.
 Our Team (as I refer to them):